-- To improve the outcomes of people with Type II diabetes in the SMPCP catchment through sustainable, evidence based clinical pathways enabling clients to receive the most appropriate care in the most appropriate place at the most appropriate time.
+- To improve the outcomes of people with Type 2 diabetes in the SMPCP catchment through sustainable, evidence based clinical pathways enabling clients to receive the most appropriate care in the most appropriate place at the most appropriate time.

 - Engage with GPs to enable them to work with Credentialed Diabetes Nurse Educators (CDNEs) based in community health settings to initiate insulin for those consumers with type II diabetes requiring this treatment.